Kate Middleton's St. Patrick's Day Appearance Is One of Her Last Before Maternity Leave

 The Duchess of Cambridge came out to celebrate with her husband, Prince William, and the Colonel of the Irish Guards at the St. Patrick's Day parade at Cavalry Barracks in London.

-Naturally, the pregnant royal wore green, and she could not have looked more festive:
+Naturally, the pregnant royal wore green, and she could not have looked more festive.
+She pinned shamrock to her black fur–trimmed Catherine Walker coat (get a similar coat here) and completed the look with a forest green Gina Foster hat, black pumps, and black tights:

 She presented a basket of shamrock to the 1st Battalion Irish Guards: